mathinking/mathinking.github.io/_posts/2021-04-12-my-favorite-features-matlab-r2021a.md

 excerpt: Exploring some of the new features in yet another interesting software release
 date:  2021-04-12 16:10:00 +0100
 categories: [en]
-tags: [matlab, machine learning, deep learning, computer vision, reinforcement learning]
+tags: [matlab, machine learning, deep learning, computer vision, reinforcement learning, release]
 classes: wide
 toc: false
 toc_label: In this post
 toc_sticky: false

 header:
-  teaser: /assets/images/2021/my-favorite-matlab-features-r2021a/class-diagram-viewer.jpg
+  teaser: /assets/images/2021/my-favorite-features-matlab-r2021a/class-diagram-viewer.jpg
   overlay_color: "#000"
   overlay_filter: "0.4"
-  overlay_image: /assets/images/2021/my-favorite-matlab-features-r2021a/class-diagram-viewer.jpg
+  overlay_image: /assets/images/2021/my-favorite-features-matlab-r2021a/class-diagram-viewer.jpg
 ---

 MATLAB R2021a was released on March 10 with new products and major updates to several products.
 If you are looking for detailed release highlights, this post is probably not the right place to look.
 Instead, check MATLAB [release highlights](https://www.mathworks.com/products/new_products/latest_features.html?s_tid=hp_release_2021a) or [release notes](https://www.mathworks.com/help/relnotes/).